objectiv/objectiv-analytics/bach/docs/source/get-started-in-your-notebook.rst

 **Google BigQuery**

 Google BigQuery is supported via a Snowplow pipeline.
-See `how to set up GCP & BigQuery
+See `how to set up Google BigQuery
-</docs/tracking/backend/snowplow/gcp-and-bigquery>`_.
+</docs/tracking/collector/google-bigquery>`_.

 With `BQ_CREDENTIALS_PATH` the path to the credentials for your BigQuery connection, e.g.
 `/home/myusername/myrepo/.secrets/production--bigquery.json`: